The Impact of AI on Audit Accounting Jobs in Financial Organisations

 What are the perceived benefits and risks associated with AI in audit accounting?

-To what extent do financial organizations expect auditors to evaluate the use of AI?
+To what extent do financial organisations expect auditors to evaluate the use of AI?

 What strategic actions are companies taking in response to AI advancements?